BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization: Particle Filtering with BEV--Aerial Feature Matching Particle Filtering with BEV-Aerial Feature Matching

-Third, for each particle hypothesis $\mathbf{x}^i_t$, we sample its corresponding aerial patch $\mathbf{F}[\mathbf{x}^i_t]$ from the aerial feature map $\mathbf{F}$ via bilinear sampling.
-An affine sampling grid is constructed for each particle that is rotated by its heading and anchored at its position, which corresponds to the bottom-center of the patch.
+Third, for each particle hypothesis $\mathbf{x}^i_t$, we sample its corresponding patch $\mathbf{F}[\mathbf{x}^i_t]$ from the aerial feature map $\mathbf{F}$ via bilinear sampling.
+An affine sampling grid is constructed for each particle, rotated by its heading and anchored at its position, which corresponds to the bottom-center of the patch.
 This grid is then used to sample a $H_b \times W_b$ patch that is spatially aligned with the BEV feature map $\mathbf{G}$.
-This approach relies on the assumption that the particle distribution is compact enough to be mostly contained within the initial large crop.
-To handle outlier particles that may fall outside this boundary, the sampling process uses zero-padding for any out-of-boundary coordinates.
+This approach assumes that the particle distribution is compact enough to remain mostly within the local aerial image $\mathcal{M}[\hat{\mathbf{x}}_{t|t-1}]$.
+To handle outlier particles that may fall outside this boundary, the sampler uses zero-padding for any out-of-bounds coordinates.

-Finally, we compute the similarity score $s(\mathbf{x}^i_t) \in [-1, 1]$ for each particle by comparing the BEV feature $\mathbf{G}$ and aerial feature $\mathbf{F}$.
-The feature vectors at each spatial location are $L2$-normalized, making their point-wise dot product equivalent to cosine similarity.
-The score $s(\mathbf{x}^i_t)$ is designed to make the resulting likelihoods meaningfully comparable.
-In visually ambiguous regions, such as an open field, the model can predict low confidence values in $\mathbf{C}$, reducing the overall score.
-In perceptually distinct areas, like a trail intersection, high feature similarity and high confidence will produce a large score and a sharp, high-confidence likelihood.
-This confidence-weighted similarity score $s(\mathbf{x}^i_t)$ is formally defined as:
+Finally, we compute a matching score $s(\mathbf{x}^i_t) \in [-1, 1]$ for each particle by comparing the BEV feature $\mathbf{G}$ with the sampled aerial feature patch $\mathbf{F}[\mathbf{x}^i_t]$.
+The distinctiveness map $\mathbf{C}$ assigns higher weights to spatial locations that are more informative for discriminating the correct pose from incorrect pose hypotheses.
+We compute the score as the mean distinctiveness-weighted cosine similarity over the BEV grid: